 - Stay away from objects that may fall

 - Keep well away from glass (it may shatter)

 - Stay in your location for 30 seconds.
 Expect and prepare for aftershocks.

-- Check yourself for injuries & help others.
+- Check yourself for injuries and help others.

-- Assess your situation and implement your Family Emergency Plan.
+- Assess your situation and implement your emergency plan.

-- To determine if it is safe to stay in your home with respect to electrical and gas safety, you should have a licensed BCSA contractor perform a hazard assessment.
+- To determine if it's safe to stay in your home with respect to electrical and gas safety, you should have a licensed BCSA contractor perform a hazard assessment.

 - See our visual guide to motor vehicles and safety around downed power lines

-- Refer to EMBC website for general information
+- Refer to the Emergency Mannagement BC website for general information